 Hyatt has a ton of amazing values in its portfolio of properties that you can use points to book.
 This includes some of our favorites, the Hyatt Ziva and Zilara all-inclusive resorts that are scattered throughout Mexico and the Caribbean.
 If all-inclusive properties are your thing, these are some of the only resorts in the world that can be booked with points.
 And starting at just 20,000 points per night, it’s a steal.

-Additionally, thanks to Hyatt’s partnership with MGM hotels, you can use Hyatt points to book many of the properties located on the Las Vegas strip.
+And thanks to Hyatt’s partnership with MGM hotels, you can even use Hyatt points to book many of the properties located on the Las Vegas strip.
 Of course, the top-of-the-line Park Hyatt hotels scattered throughout the world are a favorite as well, starting as low as 12,000 points per night depending on the location.
 See our review of the Park Hyatt New York City here.

 Use Chase Points to Book IHG Rewards Club Stays